RapidAPI/rapidql/README.md

 ###Complex queries (SKIP, LIMIT, ORDER BY)

-`PostgreSQL.Sample.public.users.select(location: "US")` is shorthand for `PostgreSQL.Sample.public.users.select(where:{"location": "US"})`.
+`PostgreSQL.Sample.public.users.select(location: "US")` is shorthand for `PostgreSQL.Sample.public.users.select(WHERE:{"location": "US"})`.
 Using the full syntax you may add skip, limit and order by clauses.

-    PostgreSQL.Sample.public.users.select(where:{"location": "US"}, limit:"3", skip:"1", orderBy: {birthyear:"DESC"})
+    PostgreSQL.Sample.public.users.select(WHERE:{"location": "US"}, LIMIT:"3", SKIP:"1", ORDERBY: {birthyear:"DESC"})

+Note case sensitivity.